 Blowing Zen: One Breath, One Mind by Carl Abbott The complete guide for both the aspiring Shakuhachi maker and player.
 It includes basic information and historical background on the instrument, a discussion of playing techniques and instruction for playing the following pieces: Honkyoku (Solo Music) & Sankyoku (Ensemble Music), Kuro Kami, Sode Koro, Sho Dan, Tsuru No Koe, Kon Go Seki, Hi Fu Mi, Roku Dan, Chi Dori, Minyo (Folk Tunes), Hi No Maru No Hata, Haru No Ko Gawa, Yu Yuke Ko Yake, Himingaeyo, Kazoe Uta, Ko Ju No Tsuyki, Sakura, Haru Ga Kita, Hotaru No Hikari.
 Comes with a fingering chart and several examples of musical notation which can be heard on a 72-minute instructional CD covering all 17 pieces listed above.
 This book features the most comprehensive review of Shakuhachi construction techniques available in English, including detailed information and photographs on bore design and fabrication.
 93 pages.
 PG-7.
-Carl Abbott is founder of the Center for Taoist Thought and Fellowship in Santa Cruz, California.

 How to Play the Shakuhachi A Guide to the Japanese Bamboo Flute Yoshinobu Taniguchi Traditional songs,(songs written in Japanese notation,) accompanied on CD.
 This instructional guide provides clear and concise information covering all aspects of the shakuhachi.
 It is highly recommended for beginning students of the instrument.
 Some of the chapters include notes on care of the flute, proper ways to hold the shakuhachi and initial steps in making a sound.
 Detailed instruction is provided on learning how to read traditional Kinko Ryu notation.
 A fingering chart is accompanied by extensive notes as well as a complete analysis of meter, duration and modes of performance as they relate to shakuhachi music.
 Taniguchi provides sheet music for several practice pieces of Japanese and American folk songs and Koten honkyoku which are included on any accompanying compact disk.
 This edition is highlighted by its many excellent hand drawings and calligraphy which complement the text.
 53 pages